This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What other tests may be used with the Apgar score?

-Your caregiver finds out how many weeks you were pregnant when you give birth.
-Your caregiver weighs your newborn right after birth.
+Your healthcare provider finds out how many weeks you were pregnant when you give birth.
+Your healthcare provider weighs your newborn right after birth.
 The doctor may test the blood in your newborn's umbilical cord.
 This is the cord that connects an unborn baby to the placenta (nutrient supplier) inside your body.
-For more information about other tests, ask your newborn's caregiver.
+For more information about other tests, ask your newborn's healthcare provider.

 What does a high Apgar score mean for my newborn baby?